chordify/redis-schema/README.md

   `get ("number-of-visitors:" <> BS.pack (show today))`.
   `ByteString` concatenation of course needs to be done somewhere but it's implemented only once: in the `toIdentifier` method.
+* References are more abstract than bytestring keys, which improves composability.
+  For example, [meta-records](#aside-references) rely on this abstractness.
 * The `Ref` instance of that data type determines that the reference stores `Integer`s.
 This can be seen in the associated type family `ValueType`.